jeremykuhlman/middleman-navtree/README.md

-      options.ignore_files = ['sitemap.xml', 'robots.txt'] # An array of files we want to ignore when building our tree. options.ignore_dir = ['assets'] # An array of directories we want to ignore when building our tree. options.home_title = 'Home' # The default link title of the home page (located at "/"), if otherwise not detected. options.promote_files = ['index.html.erb'] # Any files we might want to promote to the front of our navigation options.ext_whitelist = [] # If you add extensions (like '.md') to this array, it builds a whitelist of filetypes for inclusion in the navtree. option :navigation_tree_wrapper, File.expand_path('../views/_navigation_tree_wrapper.html.erb', __FILE__), 'Path (relative to project root) to an ERb template that will be used to generate the tree wrapper.' option :navigation_tree_items_container, File.expand_path('../views/_navigation_tree_items_container.html.erb', __FILE__), 'Path (relative to project root) to an ERb template that will be used to generate the tree items container.'
+      options.ignore_files = ['sitemap.xml', 'robots.txt'] # An array of files we want to ignore when building our tree. options.ignore_dir = ['assets'] # An array of directories we want to ignore when building our tree. options.home_title = 'Home' # The default link title of the home page (located at "/"), if otherwise not detected. options.ext_whitelist = [] # If you add extensions (like '.md') to this array, it builds a whitelist of filetypes for inclusion in the navtree. option :navigation_tree_wrapper, File.expand_path('../views/_navigation_tree_wrapper.html.erb', __FILE__), 'Path (relative to project root) to an ERb template that will be used to generate the tree wrapper.' option :navigation_tree_items_container, File.expand_path('../views/_navigation_tree_items_container.html.erb', __FILE__), 'Path (relative to project root) to an ERb template that will be used to generate the tree items container.'